PeterBrain/boilr/README.md

 :-----:|:-------:
 ![inside view](./docs/inside.JPG) | ![outside view](./docs/outside.JPG)

-You can judge me for that second schuko socket, because I messed up and didn't think about the lid.
+You can judge me for that second schuko socket, because I messed up and didn't think about the lid of the distribution box.
 The lid does not close if there is anything plugged into the schuko socket on the hut rail.
-Thats why there is a second one inside the distribution box.
+Thats why there is a second one inside the box.

 ## Cost analysis